plume-lib/plume-scripts/README.md

 # Plume-Scripts:  Scripts for programming and system administration

 These scripts automate various programming and sysadmin tasks.
-This project contains utilities for
+This project contains utilities for:

  * [Shell scripting](#shell-scripting)
  * [Continuous integration](#continuous-integration)